Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 When a birth injury occurs, the impact is deep and wide.

 Marlton falls under New Jersey medical malpractice law.
+Birth injury cases are considered a type of personal injury claim under New Jersey law, meaning families pursue compensation through the personal injury legal process.
 Here’s what every parent should know:

 If you believe your child suffered injury due to malpractice in pregnancy, labor, or delivery, here are steps to take—you don’t have to figure it out alone.